ridgeontheway/Politi-Test/README.md

 ### Installing through github
 In order to manually download the extension through github:
 ```
-Download the extension by clicking the "clone or download" button at the top of this page
+1. Download the extension by clicking the "clone or download" button at the top of this page.
-Once downloaded, unzip the folder
+2. Once downloaded, unzip the folder.
+3.

 ```
 ### Installing through the chrome extensions store